Modern slavery statement

 Our Business Ethics Policy explains our principles in relation to our supplier relationships.
 Our Supplier Code of Conduct, which sets out the standards of behaviour we expect from all of our suppliers, is provided to all new suppliers on commencement of our business relationship.
 As a minimum standard, we adhere to the provisions of the Ethical Trading Initiative (ETI) and require every supplier to ensure that our Code of Conduct is complied with coupled with adherence to national and other applicable law.

 The Supplier Code of Conduct is published on our website.
 Any breach of the Code, or any of our other corporate policies, may result in the termination of a business relationship with a supplier.

-We take the issue of human rights seriously and over the next 12 months we will continue to strengthen our policies and management systems in this area.
+We take the issue of human rights seriously and will continue our efforts to strengthen our policies and management systems in this area.
 Our employee policies are set locally to comply with local law within the overall Group framework and we monitor the employment practices of our supply chain.

 We have zero tolerance to slavery and human trafficking.
 We do not knowingly work with companies or individuals that infringe the law or endanger our reputation.

-Our Anti-Slavery Policy forms part of our standard terms and conditions with suppliers and they are required to confirm that they will comply with our standards.
+Our Anti-Slavery Policy forms part of our standard terms and conditions with suppliers and they are required to confirm that they have read and understood our policy and that they will comply with our standards.

 We employ purchasing procedures that, where possible, select suppliers on the basis of specification, quality, service and economic factors and favour those who operate in an ethical and socially responsible manner.